 Large-scale recording of cortical activity in animals performing controlled behaviors allows us to identify populations that may underpin perception.
 Such correlative experiments are an essential prerequisite to experiments that probe circuit computation and the perceptual role of specific populations.

 Recurrence is a defining feature of cortical circuitry, and is believed to underpin many computations.
 We use perturbation in conjunction with network models to probe how recurrence among specific populations influences cortical computation.

 Identifying the cortical populations that correlate with perception is not enough to establish causality.
 We use focal perturbation to understand how specific populations of neurons contribute to behavior.

-Approaches such as high speed videography and image processing allow precise measurements of the behavioral state of the animal.
+Combining high speed videography with modern image processing techniques allows for precise measurement of the behavioral state of the animal.
 Tasks are designed so that even subtle changes in the animal's behavior can be detected.